Agreeable-f/OpenKeypad/README.md

 in order for it to fit into the hole. position the board such that the port is alligned with the hole at a slight angle.
 Then push the port gently into the hole (may use pliars if necessary).once seated press the board down such that it sits in the lip/border to hold it in place.
+(If it doesn't get held in place or the border broke off somehow, you can glue it down or use a thin double sided tape.)

 # How to upload code to the arduino:

-Connect the arduino to your pc and make sure it shows up in device manager (as well as it's com port). select the correct com port (that you got from device manager) and arduino leonardo in the tools drop down menu.
-Install all the required libraries.
+Connect the arduino to your pc and select arduino leonardo in the tools drop down menu and install all the required libraries.
+Make sure you selected the right COM port in the tools menu if it's not already selected.
 Click the upload button and let it finish.

 # TLDR;/short and concise version: